-Obviously guidance has been changing regularly, any changes to the information contained in this guide will be published online and through our social media channels.
+Obviously guidance is changing regularly and we are none the wiser as to when things will ease up or when we can return to campus, but if there are any they will be published online and through our social media channels.
 If you have any questions about this or anything else please don’t hesitate to contact firstname.lastname@example.org, send us a message on social media or get in touch with a member of staff.

 Tamsin, Tash and Tom

 This information will be reviewed regularly so that we can offer as much as possible as soon as we are able to do so.
 This guide should be read alongside the information that we usually produce such as on our website, social media and in the Membership Guide.